-In some patients, some of these symptoms occur before the motor symptoms of PD and frequently worsen over time.
+In some patients, some of these symptoms occur before the motor symptoms of Parkinson disease and frequently worsen over time.

-Diagnosis of Parkinson disease (PD) is clinical.
-PD is suspected in patients with characteristic unilateral resting tremor, decreased movement, or rigidity.
+Diagnosis of Parkinson disease is clinical.
+Parkinson disease is suspected in patients with characteristic unilateral resting tremor, decreased movement, or rigidity.
 During finger-to-nose coordination testing, the tremor disappears (or attenuates) in the limb being tested.

 During the neurologic examination, patients cannot perform rapidly alternating or rapid successive movements well.
 Sensation and strength are usually normal.
 Reflexes are normal but may be difficult to elicit because of marked tremor or rigidity.

-Slowed and decreased movement due to PD must be differentiated from decreased movement and spasticity due to lesions of the corticospinal tracts.
-Unlike PD, corticospinal tract lesions cause
+Slowed and decreased movement due to Parkinson disease must be differentiated from decreased movement and spasticity due to lesions of the corticospinal tracts.
+Unlike Parkinson disease, corticospinal tract lesions cause

 Paresis (weakness or paralysis), preferentially in distal antigravity muscles